 The conclusion of a binding contract therefore obligates the customer to accept and pay for the tickets ordered.

 6.1 Cast and program changes are reserved and do not entitle customers to return the tickets.
 In the event of cancellation of an event or in case of abandonment before the intermission or before the event is halfway through, the ticket price will be refunded minus, if the tickets were sent by mail, shipping costs.
 Any further claims of are excluded.
 Reimbursement is usually made by bank transfer if the tickets are sent to the organizer within 6 weeks after the scheduled event, stating the bank details.
 A return of the ticket against refund of the ticket price minus system and advance booking fee is exceptionally possible in case of date changes by the organizer until the day before the final event date.

 6.2 No refund of the ticket price will be made if an open air event has to be moved to a hall, if there are visual obstructions, or if an event is canceled or has to be prematurely terminated due to force majeure.
 An event of force majeure is any event beyond the control and foreseeability of the organizer that arises after the conclusion of the contract or only becomes known subsequently, which cannot be prevented by the organizer or cannot be prevented in a timely manner even if the organizer exercises the utmost care and all economically and technically reasonable means.
 Force majeure events include in particular natural disasters, war, terrorist attacks, sovereign orders, strikes or comparable events.
-For restrictions due to measures related to Corona-Virus, the special provisions in Clause 12 apply.

 7. Events on site